Hazim-T/Delivery-drone-AI/README.md

 A reinforcement learning project using unity to about a drone delivering parcels.

---Current tasks:
+--Tasks:

 - (optional) new drone controls. so only take the models.
+[DONE]

+- Adding trails for drones.

-- Adding skybox and world border and parcel assets.
+- Adding skybox and world border and parcel assets. (world border remaining)

-- Adding trails for each drone.

-- positive rewards : {time, accuracty of drop, distance to drop zone}
+- positive rewards : {time, accuracty of drop, distance to drop zone} [DONE]

-- negative rewards : {collision for hitting environment and drones, going too high, parcel collides}
+- negative rewards : {collision for hitting environment and drones, going too high, parcel collides} [DONE]

-- It can only drop parcel at a certain Y level and a certain low speed(<1).

-- Having multiple drones in each episode, but multiple episodes are the same time ghosting since the environment is constant.
+- Having multiple drones in each episode, but multiple episodes are the same time ghosting since the environment is constant. (under thought)

 - beside number_of_steps, add a timer to see how the drone improves.
+[DONE]

-- mechanics needed : {drop zone random generation, parcel attaching and detaching, parcel condition(number of parcel collisions mapped to conditions) drone recognizing it's own parcel}
+- mechanics needed : {drop zone random generation (under work), parcel attaching and detaching (under thought), parcel condition(number of parcel collisions mapped to conditions)[DONE] drone recognizing it's own parcel(under thought)}